On a decomposition of $p$-adic Coxeter orbits: A variant of Steinberg's cross section

-\begin{Def} We say that the unramified group $\bfG$ is \emph{of classical type}, if each connected component $(\Gamma_{i,0}, \sigma^{d_i})$ as above of ${\rm Dyn}(\bfG)$ is of one of the following types: $A_{n-1}$ ($n\geq 2$), $B_m$ ($m\geq 2$), $C_m$ ($m \geq 2$), $D_m$ ($m \geq 4$), ${}^2A_{n-1}$ ($n \geq 3$) or ${}^2D_m$ ($m \geq 4$). \end{Def}
+\begin{Def} We say that the unramified group $\bfG$ is \emph{of classical type} if each connected component $(\Gamma_{i,0}, \sigma^{d_i})$ as above of $\Dyn(\bfG)$ is of one of the following types: $A_{n-1}$ ($n\geq 2$), $B_m$ ($m\geq 2$), $C_m$ ($m \geq 2$), $D_m$ ($m \geq 4$), ${}^2A_{n-1}$ ($n \geq 3$) or ${}^2D_m$ ($m \geq 4$). \end{Def}

-Although Theorem \ref{thm:main_decomposition} and its corollaries essentially hold for all Coxeter elements (cf. the discussion preceeding Theorem \ref{thm:main_decomposition}), it will be convenient to work with particular ones.
-Therefore we introduce the following auxiliary notion.
+Although Theorem~\ref{thm:main_decomposition} and its corollaries essentially hold for all Coxeter elements (\textit{cf.} the discussion preceding Theorem~\ref{thm:main_decomposition}), it will be convenient to work with particular ones.
+Therefore, we introduce the following auxiliary notion.